ilshat-fatkhullin/InnoSelfCars/README.md

 ## 1. User interface

 Main window consists of action buttons, choice boxes, terminal and table view.
-- After starting the application user should all actions are locked, so user should wait until connection will be established.
-If connection is failed user should check its Internet connection and press **Reconnect** button.
+- After starting the application all actions are locked, so user should wait until connection will be established.
+If connection is failed user need to check its Internet connection and press **Reconnect** button.
 - Result tables of custom queries are displayed in the table view.
 - Table choice box provides an ability to select needed table whereas click on **Show** button displays the result in table view.
 - **Run** button click prints into terminal a result of execution of method selected in method choice box.